YU000jp/daily-kanban-english/README.md

 # Kanban Board (Sidebar Type)

-- This is a "Kanban Board" application (software for computers).
+- This is a "Kanban Board" application (software).
 - When installed, it displays a vertically long window like a sidebar.
 - Use it by dragging items with the mouse for each day of the week.